 Please take note of the following text:

-Symptoms of jaundice, such as yellowish and itchy skin, abdominal distention, yellow eye sclera, indigestion, abdominal bloating, yellowish urine color, dull pain in the right upper abdomen, and weight loss, can be symptoms of liver cancer or metastatic liver cancer.
+Symptoms of jaundice, such as yellowish, itchy skin; abdominal distention; yellow sclera; indigestion; abdominal bloating; yellow urine; dull pain in the right upper quadrant; and weight loss, may indicate liver cancer or metastatic liver cancer.

 Liver cancer will be specific to the liver, whereas the metastatic cancer travels from any other part of the body to the liver.
-However, the management of both is also different.
+However, your healthcare provider will manage both with different treatment options.

 If the cancer is specific to the liver, your healthcare provider might manage it with surgery, chemotherapy, or both.
-But if the disease is metastatic, the treatment options could be limited, and your healthcare provider might choose the option for palliative care, just to give the patient comfort.
+But if the disease is metastatic, the treatment options could be limited, and your healthcare provider might choose the option for palliative care to give the patient comfort.

 However, these symptoms can also indicate hepatitis and other diseases.
-It is important to consult with your healthcare professional, and specific tests will be done to ruleout the exact diagnosis.
+It is important to consult a healthcare professional, and specific tests will be performed to establish the exact diagnosis.

 Additionally, not all symptoms necessarily point to cancer.
 However, early detection of diseases such as cancer increases the likelihood of successful treatment and long-term survival.